Nha Trang is a well-developed beach resort, but as you leave the coastline, you find also a bustling Vietnamese city and lots of fascinating history.

 There are miles of sandy beaches, and offshore, you’ll find many islands and coral reefs.
 Along the manicured promenade are numerous restaurants, beach bars, and hotels.

 The waters around Nha Trang are good for sailing.
-Snorkelers and divers get to see an allegedly 350 registered species of fishes.
+Snorkelers and divers get to see an allegedly 350 registered species of fish.
 That’s more than in the whole Caribbean!

 Nevertheless, the fish stocks have been decimated by dynamite fishing.